-Lanoxin is a prescription drug approved by the Food and Drug Administration (FDA) to treat mild to moderate heart failure and atrial fibrillation in adults.
+Lanoxin is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat mild to moderate heart failure and atrial fibrillation in adults.
 Lanoxin may also be prescribed in cases of pulmonary hypertension.
-Lanoxin may be referred to by its drug name, Digoxin.
+Lanoxin may be referred to by its drug name, digoxin.

 Lanoxin is a digitalis drug.
 Digitalis drugs are believed to work by increasing the force with which the heart beats and controlling irregular heart rhythms.

 How do I take it?